The half marathon distance is 13.1 miles — it’s exactly half the distance of a full marathon (26.2 miles).

 A mix of sessions is needed to facilitate the right training adaptations.
 This will make running 13.1 miles that much easier (and faster).

-That means better running form, but also more physiological adaptations, such as an increased number of red blood cells (more oxygen to supply the body).
+- Running at a faster pace will improve running economy and make you a more efficient runner.
+That means using better running form, as well as physiological adaptations such as an increased number of red blood cells (more oxygen to supply the body).

 Training for your first half marathon can be tough.